Emzzy241/Trivia-Flash-Cards-1.0.0/README.md

 ## Detected Bugs/ Issues
 * _No detected bugs_
 * _The one bug you will definitely encounter is if you fail to follow any of the Setup/Installation Information I gave you_
 * _Note: as at the launch of this Application there are no bugs but this is not the finished product as I will be adding more features later on.
 If anyone comes in contact with a bug, be sure to hit me up on social media or email me @emzzyoluwole@gmail.com.
 WATCH OUT FOR VERSION 1.1 WHICH IS COMING SOON.
-Also in version 1.1, I would be making use of some things called promise, .then() and fetch, and even a try....catc blog just to make application more fun for users_
+Also in version 1.1, I would be making use of some things called promise, .then() and fetch, and even a try....catch block just to make application more fun and readable for users_

 ## License